ralucado/Bb/README.md

 make all     -> creates the program and doc files (recommended)

-make compile -> creates the all Asl classes
+make compile -> creates the all Bb classes

-make exec    -> creates the executable script (bin/Asl)
+make exec    -> creates the executable script (bin/Bb)

 make clean   -> cleans the directories and keeps the essential files